Until Dawn: Rush of Blood: Reception

-Until Dawn: Rush of Blood received "mixed or average reviews", according to the review aggregator Metacritic.
+Until Dawn: Rush of Blood received "mixed or average reviews", according to the review aggregator platform Metacritic.
 Critics praised the game's atmosphere, but criticized the short length and the repetitive nature of the game.
 IGN criticized the game for "failing to deliver anything new or remarkably exciting" but mentioned that the shooting mechanics were simple and well responsive.
 GameSpot faults the game of its predictable frights, short length and dumb enemies but praised the game's visuals.
 GamesRadar+ praised the horror atmosphere of Rush of Blood, writing, "The scares spread across the seven levels are masterful.
 As was evident from the original game, Supermassive has done its horror homework".

-Destructoid liked the use of the PlayStation Move controllers throughout the game, feeling they made the gunplay more engaging, "Good luck trying to wrap your brain around aiming at two different sections of the screen at once, which provides a new challenge that you can’t really replicate with a standard controller".
-Game Informer noted that the game could make players nauseous on roller coaster segments and didn't evolve the light gun genre meaningfully, "it doesn’t do anything bold or particularly innovative in the world of game design".
+Destructoid liked the use of the PlayStation Move controllers throughout the game, feeling they made the gunplay more engaging, "Good luck trying to wrap your brain around aiming at two different sections of the screen at once, which provides a new challenge that you can't really replicate with a standard controller".
+Game Informer noted that the game could make players nauseous on roller coaster segments and didn't evolve the light gun genre meaningfully, "it doesn't do anything bold or particularly innovative in the world of game design".